Apple Pie and Icecream Cake

 - 400 grams (14oz) Apple Pie Fruit Tinned Apples, or freshly stewed if you prefer

-Cake is done when the centre doesn’t bounce back (similiar to Dark Chocolate Mudcake).
+- Cake is done when the centre doesn’t bounce back (similar to Dark Chocolate Mudcake).
 Cool slightly before removing from cake tin, as cake will be very soft.

 This is NOT a stacking or carving cake.
 You can layer it (as I have above), but it is too soft for extended height tiers, or carving.
 This cake is meant as a decadent tea cake, not a sturdy sponge.
 Pairs ridiculously well with Vanilla or Caramel Buttercream, and would also take the addition of dried fruits and nuts well.Shelf LifeThis cake will easily keep in the fridge for a week, but may start to ‘leak’ to due high moisture content.
 Store cake in a ‘lipped’ container to avoid spillage.
 Alternatively, eat it all at once, and avoid the issue all together!